 All startup paperwork and documentation must be submitted to ClimaCool.
-Future warranty claims cannot be processed without a completed Startup and Warranty Registration form on file (See page 30).
+Future warranty claims cannot be processed without a completed Startup and Warranty Registration form on file (See page 33 for Startup and Warranty Registration Form and page 89 for Warranty).